-If you are moving from your home into residential care, for example a care home or a nursing home, and if most of your money is tied up in your property and you have very little savings, your local authority may offer you the option of a deferred payment agreement.
-What this means is you won’t have to sell your home immediately to pay for residential care fees.
+If you’re moving into a care home and most of your money is tied up in your home, your local authority might offer you a deferred payment agreement.

 Deferred payment agreements explained